pbinkley/rcb-manual/sections/11-cost-levels-and-applications-of-microcopying-and-projection-reading.md

 experiment with the New York *Times*.

-Another important element in the question of microcopying has to do with&nbsp;{%- include columnbreak.html canvas=317 col=2 -%}&nbsp;the attitude of the readers and research workers toward this form.
+Another important element in the question of microcopying has to do with {% include columnbreak.html canvas=317 col=2 %} the attitude of the readers and research workers toward this form.
 In 1934 the New
 York Public Library did a great service to scholarship by utilizing microcopies of